 Image: Cressida Hubbard in a still from Mike Kelley's video Mobile Homestead — Christening Ceremony (2010)

-Phoebe joined Artangel as Collection Coordinator in 2015.
-Previously she worked at Tate and National Galleries of Scotland on ARTIST ROOMS, and before that at the Art Fund and Contemporary Art Society.
-Phoebe studied English and philosophy at Liverpool University and completed an MA in visual culture at King's College, London in 2013.
+Prior to joining Artangel she was curatorial assistant at Tate and National Galleries of Scotland working on the ARTIST ROOMS touring programme, and wrote for publications including British Vogue and the Independent.
+Phoebe studied English and philosophy at Liverpool University, before completing an MA in visual culture at King's College, London.

 Phoebe is in the office Monday – Thursday.